-Two most exciting features - and not a small breakthrough - are these two phenomenal new circuits that are protected and proprietary to FM ACOUSTICS.
+Two most exciting features - and not a small breakthrough at all - are these two phenomenal new circuits that are protected and proprietary to FM ACOUSTICS.

-This has been FM ACOUSTICS longest research project, the first efforts date back to the 1980ies...
+This has been FM ACOUSTICS longest research project, the first efforts date back to the early 1980ies...

 It remained a tremendous challenge with all the different design approaches always ending in some drawback or appearance of other problems - much like what other designers experienced.
 There were times when the issue was deemed impossible to solve.

 However, stern persistence is one of FM ACOUSTICS engineering team's more outstanding characteristics.

 Important professionals encouraged us to continue as the desire to find the correct solution remained very strong.
 Research was continued unabated.
 The massive research effort is now paying off in that the entire field of record reproduction can now enter a new era.